 - Instrumentation and Control Engineering

 Aeronautical and Automobile Engineering

-“The topics are really interesting but in my experience, the faculty handling it was too lenient.
+“The topics are fascinating, but in my experience, the faculty handling it was too lenient.
 We barely had any classes.
-So if you’re not from electronics background, you might have to learn a lot of things on your own.”
+So if you’re not from electronics background, you might have to learn a lot of things on your own.

 Computer Science and Engineering

-Symbiosis between man and environment, Nutrient and hydrologic cycles, Types of pollution, Legislation to environmental pollution, Phases involved in establishment of plant monitoring and control system, Evaluation and characterization of wastewater, Treatment methods, Concept of Zero Liquid Discharge, Sludge treatment and disposal , Solid waste management, Noise pollution and control, E-waste: sources and effects, e-waste management, Ambient air and stack gas sampling, Analysis of air pollutants, Plume behaviour, Meteorological factors affecting air pollution, Equipment for control and abatement of air pollution, Pollution from automobiles: control mechanisms.
+The symbiosis between man and environment, Nutrient and hydrologic cycles, Types of pollution, Legislation to environmental pollution, Phases involved in the establishment of plant monitoring and control system, Evaluation and characterization of wastewater, Treatment methods, Concept of Zero Liquid Discharge, Sludge treatment and disposal, Solid waste management, Noise pollution and control, E-waste: sources and effects, e-waste management, Ambient air and stack gas sampling, Analysis of air pollutants, Plume behaviour, Meteorological factors affecting air pollution, Equipment for control and abatement of air pollution, Pollution from automobiles: control mechanisms.